Yanks ponder outfield moves with Hicks on DL

 All that juggling could lead to a short-term lineup that includes Aaron Judge playing center field and Giancarlo Stanton playing left.
 Both have predominantly played right field at the major league level.

-"Stanton in left field is a possibility, and right field," Boone said.
+"Stanton in left field is a possibility, and right field," Boone said before the team's 4-2 win over the Blue Jays.
 "I think we might see him in both places the next two days."

+For Friday's game, Judge remained the starting right fielder with Stanton serving as the designated hitter.

-Ellsbury, who went on the 10-day DL retroactive to Monday, will be available to the Yankees at the earliest next Thursday when they host the Baltimore Orioles.
-He's currently still at the team's spring-training facility in Tampa, Florida, appearing in minor league games as he attempts to work his way to about 55 spring training at-bats.
+Ellsbury, who went on the 10-day DL retroactive to Monday, will be available at the earliest next Thursday when the Yankees host the Baltimore Orioles.
+He's currently still at the team's spring training facility in Tampa, Florida, appearing in minor league games as he attempts to work his way to about 55 spring training at-bats.

 General manager Brian Cashman said he likely wouldn't get those full 55 at this stage, given the lack of outfield depth.